Isparta

 Isparta is a city in western Turkey.
 It is the seat of Isparta Province and Isparta District.
 Its population is 247,580 (2022).
 Its elevation is 1035 m.
-It is known as the "City of Roses".

-Isparta is well-connected to other parts of Turkey via roads.
+It is known as the "City of Roses" and “City where Sun Resides” Isparta is well-connected to other parts of Turkey via roads.
 Antalya lies 130 km to the south and Eskişehir is 350 km to the north.
 Süleyman Demirel University has introduced thousands of youths from varied backgrounds to the city's mostly conservative fabric in recent years.
-The city's football team, Ispartaspor, plays in Group 7 of the Turkish Regional Amateur League.
+The city’s football team, Isparta 32 Spor, was founded in 1976 in Isparta.
+The club’s colors are green and pink, and the team plays its home matches at the 4,345-seat Isparta Atatürk City Stadium.
+It currently competes in the TFF Second League.